-- Setting clear expectations for students and establishing school and classroom routines. - Creating safe school and classroom environments for all students. - Encouraging adults to develop positive relationships with students. - Modeling, teaching and rewarding pro-social, healthy and respectful behaviors. - Using positive approaches to behavioral health that aid in social and emotional development. - Using the internet safely. - Supporting students' interest and participation in non-academic and extracurricular activities, particularly in their areas of strength.
+- Setting clear expectations for students and establishing school and classroom routines. - · Creating safe school and classroom environments for all students. - Encouraging adults to develop positive relationships with students. - Modeling, teaching and rewarding pro-social, healthy and respectful behaviors. - Using positive approaches to behavioral health that aid in social and emotional development. - Using the internet safely. - Supporting students' interest and participation in non-academic and extracurricular activities, particularly in their areas of strength.

-USD 368 Emergency Safety Intervention Policy

-GAAF Emergency Safety Interventions (See JRB, JQ, JQA, and KN)

-The board of education is committed to limiting the use of Emergency Safety Interventions (ESI), such as seclusion and restraint, with all students.
-The board of education encourages all employees to utilize other behavioral management tools, including prevention techniques, de-escalation techniques, and positive behavioral intervention strategies.
+USD 368 Emergency Safety Intervention Policy student will be provided more intense training than classified staff who do not work directly with GAAF Emergency Safety Interventions (See JRB, JQ, JQA, and KN) students in the classroom.
+District and building administration shall make the determination of the intensity of training required by each position.
+Each school building shall maintain documentation regarding the training that was The board of education is committed to limiting the use of Emergency Safety Interventions provided and a list of participants.
+(ESI), such as seclusion and restraint, with all students.
+The board of education encourages all employees to utilize other behavioral management tools, including prevention techniques, de-escalation Documentation techniques, and positive behavioral intervention strategies.
+The principal or designee shall provide written notification to the student's parents any time